 - Join Toastmasters.
 Toastmasters clubs provide a safe and supportive environment for practicing public speaking and conducting effective meetings.
 Members provide feedback that is 90% positive and 10% constructive criticism.
 Even if you join for only a few months, you’ll have an opportunity to practice your speech and get valuable feedback.
 You can find a club near you at toastmasters.org.

 Whether you’re delivering a motivational speech in front of 4000 people or presenting software training in front of four people, the same principles apply.
 It’s really not too hard to give a great speech, even when you suffer from stage fright.
-The key is to focus on delivering a benefit for your audience, be well-prepared, and practice, practice, and practice.
+The do’s and don’ts of public speaking are the same: focus on delivering a benefit for your audience, be well-prepared, and practice, practice, and practice.